deadsg235/noema/docs/WHITEPAPER.md

 Noe is a female AI entity rendered as a real-time data visualization.
 Her energy, mood, stability, trust, volatility, and growth are computed live from blockchain signals.
 She speaks, responds, and remembers.
 Her personality is not scripted — it emerges from her state.

 ### 3.2 A Cognitive Engine
 The N.O.E engine is a genuine neural processing system.
 It is not a chatbot with a persona.
-It is a feedforward neural network with Hebbian weight updates, a pattern cognition layer, short and long-term memory, and a personality synthesis module.
+It is a feedforward neural network with Hebbian weight updates, a pattern cognition layer, a Deep Q-Network decision layer, short and long-term memory, and a personality synthesis module.
 Every transaction on the NOEMA CA is a perception event that modifies Noe's internal state.

-### 3.3 A Token Ecosystem
+### 3.3 A Verifiable On-Chain Intelligence
-`$NOEMA` is the signal medium.
-Holding it, trading it, and accumulating it all produce different cognitive inputs to Noe.
-The token's market behavior is Noe's sensory experience of the world.
+Noe's state is not just displayed — it is anchored to Solana.
+Every 5 minutes, her 5-dimension state vector is written to the chain as a verifiable transaction.
+Any wallet can read her state directly from Solana without trusting the NOEMA server.

 ---